 Liv Douglas is by far the most prolific contributor to this website and an Associate Editor.
-He is a Colorado based mountaineer who has reached the summits of over 3,000 peaks, mostly in the Western United States and Canada, but also in Mexico, Ecuador, Bolivia, New Zealand, and Australia.
-He was called “The Gazelle” by spotters for Custer County Search & Rescue in August 2009 when they spotted him scrambling across the connecting ridge between Borah Peak’s south summit (11,898’) and Sacagawea Peak (11,936’).
+He is a Colorado based mountaineer who has reached the summits of over 3,000 peaks, mostly in the Western United States and Canada, but also in Mexico, Ecuador, Bolivia, New Zealand and Australia.
+He was called “The Gazelle” by spotters for Custer County Search & Rescue in August 2009 when they spotted him scrambling across the connecting ridge between Borah Peak’s south summit (11,898 feet) and Sacagawea (11,936 feet).
 Apparently, he appeared to just cruise across the choppy, knife-edged ridge, handling it with relative ease.
 “So that’s my claim to fame in Idaho, though I find it hard to believe that I looked like a gazelle—probably more like a mountain goat.
 It took me over an hour to cross the 1-mile ridge and just under an hour coming back across it.
 It was a rather tedious endeavor, certainly no cruise.”

 Livingston’s extensive climbs of Idaho’s 11ers and Continental Divide peaks has given him unique insights into that marvelous terrain.
 While his explorations are a work in progress he has provided us with his current favorite Idaho peak and favorite ridge climb.
 He focused his 2020 efforts on the White Knobs, Beaverheads, Centennials, Caribou Range, Pleasantview Hills, and Subletts.
 He submitted many detailed trip reports from his 2020 climbs and they are on the IACG website.